brendino500/sei-project-1/README.md

 ## :muscle: Challenges

-* I also wanted to recreate the **mini grid featuring the next random tetromino** that will be played.
+* I wanted to recreate the **mini grid featuring the next random tetromino** that will be played.
 The challenge was to place that tetromino in a separate grid and use that shape to add to the main playing grid.
 * I also wanted the use the **fast down** functionality which the original game has as well.